hafizCloudly/publicDocs/iDocsOverride.md

 ```

-Register this code appservice provider or any custom provider copy this code
+Register this code app Service provider or any custom provider copy this code

 ```php
  /**IDoc generator class override and register it */